 - The real deal for rock guitar.
-If you want to sound like any of the greats (e.g. Jimmy Page, Jimi Hendrix, George Harrison, Jeff Beck, Eric Clapton, etc.)
+If you want to sound like any of the greats (e.g. Jimmy Page, Jimi Hendrix, George Harrison, Jeff Beck, Eric Clapton, etc.) you’ll need one.

 - Need to be driven (i.e. cranked) to get an overdriven tone, unless you use an attenuator (in other words, they don’t produce good tones at low volumes)

 - Not particularly versatile.
 You’re relatively limited in the tones you can get.